anydotcrypto/docs.any.sender/README.md

   gas: 100000, // transaction gas limit
   deadlineBlockNumber, // a deadline in the future
   data: "0x", // transaction data
-  refund: parseEther("0.01").toString(), // compensation in case of failure relayContractAddress // the relay contract to use
+  compensation: parseEther("0.01").toString(), // compensation in case of failure relayContractAddress // the relay contract to use
 };